-Street trees must be located outside of sight visibility triangles.
-ROW adjustments illustrated in chart are per each direction, and may only be included in one direction at the option of the developer.

-3. Additional easement requirements that may impact the setback area and located outside ROW include: additional depth sanitaty sewer, franchise utility easements for conduit, transformers & switchgears, restrictions due to site visibility triangles, etc.
+- Street trees must be located outside of sight visibility triangles.
+ROW adjustments illustrated in chart are per each direction, and may only be included in one direction at the option of the developer. - 3.
+Additional easement requirements that may impact the setback area and located outside ROW include: additional depth sanitaty sewer, franchise utility easements for conduit, transformers & switchgears, restrictions due to site - visibility triangles, etc.

-Street frees require root barrier along back of curb and sidewalk Location of Bicycle Lanes at a minimum dimension of 5' to be determined at time of Site Planning, with approval by Director of Engineering

-6. Dimensions shown are to face of curb

-7. Building face at ground level will be minimum 18' from back of curb

-\ Minimum Sidewalk width: (6) feet throughtout development and a minimum (8) eight feet on the main North/South Street bisecting the Urban Main Street Character Area
+5. Location of Bioycle Lanes at a minimum dimension of 5' to be determined at time of Site Planning, with approval by Director of Engineering - 6.
+Dimensions shown are to face of curb - 7.
+Building face at ground level will be minimum 18' from back of curb - Minimum Sidewalk width: (6) feet throughtout development and a minimum (8) eight feet on the main North/South Street bisecting the Urban Main Street

-CHARACTER AREA FRONT/SIDEYARD SETBACK BUILDING FRONTAGE (BUILD-TO-ZONE) URBAN MAIN STREET o' MIN / NO MAX 0' MIN / 25' MAX EMPLOYMENT 0' MIN / NO MAX 0' MIN / 100' MAX URBAN NEIGHBORHOOD 5' MIN / NO MAX 5' MIN / 25' MAX FLEX ZONE 0' MIN / NO MAX 0' MIN / 100' MAX
+CHARACTER AREA FRONT/SIDEYARD SETBACK BUILDING FRONTAGE (BUILD-TO-ZONE) URBAN MAIN STREET 0' MIN / NO MAX 0' MIN / 25' MAX EMPLOYMENT 0' MIN / NO MAX 0' MIN / 100' MAX URBAN NEIGHBORHOOD 5' MIN / NO MAX 5' MIN / 25' MAX FLEX ZONE 0' MIN / NO MAX 0' MIN / 100' MAX